NoahGX/Data-Analysis-Wine-Quality/README.md

-# Data Analysis of a Wine Quality Dataset
+# Wine Quality Dataset: Data Analysis

 ## Overview
 The purpose of this Jupyter Notebook io to analyze attributes of wine that influence its quality.
 The analysis involves loading wine quality data, computing statistical measures, visualizing data relationships, and identifying key attributes that correlate with wine quality.